kallelat/blog-react-router-animations/README.md

-# How to use CSS variables with React
+# How to add animations with React Router

-This article demonstrates usage of CSS variables in a simple React app.
-It won't be covering advanced use cases, but hopefully a simple and short explanation on how and when to use CSS variables.
+In this article I'm showing how to add a simple transition animation to React route page changes.

 Technologies used: